swaroopsm/striker/README.md

 In your `config.yml` add the following if it does not exist:
 #
+	archive: /
+	OR
-	archive:
+	archive: archive_url_name
-		style: archive
-		period: :month

-The `style` parameter specifies the path name; the above would create `http://yoursite.com/archive/2013/10`

-You can provide two values to the `period` parameter - `:year` or `:month`

-The `:year` value would create a path like: `http://yoursite.com/archive/2013`

-The `:month` value would create a path like: `http://yoursite.com/archive/2013/10`

 *Note:*

 For the archive to be fully functional and work as expected you need to provide the `date` in the front-matter of all your pages without which can lead to incorrect results.

-The templates for specifying the markup are in `templates/archive/index.html`.
+The templates for specifying the markup are in `templates/archive/yearly.html` and `templates/archive/monthly.html`.

 To access all site archives you can use `site.archives` in your templates

 To access a specific archive in your archive templates use the following:
 #
-	{% for page in archive.pages %}
+	{% for page in pages %}
 		<a href="{{ page.url }}">{{ page.title }}</a>
 	{% endfor %}